maksimKorzh/synthetic-data-generator/README.md

 # How to use it
     python gpt.py train   # to train model python gpt.py sample  # to sample from model

     See CONFIG section in "gpt.py" for more info

+    NOTE: You'd probably want to slightly adjust sampling loop to clip the line length by the new line feed and append each generated line to a file